 Revelation Chapter 14

-Revelation chapter 14 begins with the Lamb standing on Mount Zion and with Him 144,000 having His name and the name of His Father written on their foreheads.
+Revelation chapter 14 begins with the Lamb standing on Mount Zion and with Him 144,000 having His name and the name of His Father “written in their foreheads”.

 According to Tim LaHaye in his book “Revelation unveiled”, anyone who would accurately interpret the book of Revelation must locate the scene of the activity before he or she begins interpretation.
 Chapter 14 is a good illustration of that fact.
 Many bible scholars consider this to be a scene in heaven, while others regard it as a scene taking place on earth.
 The difference in viewpoint will seriously affect one’s interpretation.

 Another rule to be kept in mind is that the time should be pin pointed.
 This passage, which falls within the “great parenthesis” that covers (Revelation 11:16; and running to 15:4), takes place in heaven at the middle of the Tribulation period.
 An examination shows that the seventh seal judgment at the end of the first quarter of the Tribulation opens up into the seven trumpet judgment in chapters 8 and 9.
 Chapters 12 and 13 describe events that culminate in the middle of the Tribulation.
 Now, before we begin the vial or bowl judgments that come out of the seventh trumpet, covering the last half of the Great Tribulation, we are about to look on the upheaval that will take place at the end of the first three and one half year period, or that which is the beginning of the Great Tribulation.

 Revelation 14:1 “And I looked, and, lo, a Lamb stood on the mount Zion, and with him a hundred forty [and] four thousand, having his Father’s name written in their foreheads.”